jasonpang/Meetup/README.md

 -------
 Splash is a location-tracking smartphone app to simplify meetups and stay connected between friends.

 This is the code for the backend RESTful API web service.
+Below are images from the mobile app.

 Screenshots
 ----------